 What is sheet metal bending?

+Sheet metal bending is the process of taking a flat metal sheet and applying force to form it into a desired shape.
 The sheet metal bending process involves a flat metal sheet (usually made of steel, aluminum, or stainless steel), a punch, and a die.
 The punch applies force to the metal sheet, deforming and bending it into the desired shape.
 Meanwhile, the die provides support and controls the angle and radius of the bend.

-The bending process uses various methods and equipment, including press brakes, folding machines, and roll bending machines.
+The sheet metal bending process uses various methods and equipment, including press brakes, folding machines, and roll bending machines.
 Press brakes, for example, are widely used in industrial settings and can exert high forces to bend thick and large sheets.
 On the other hand, folding machines are suitable for precise and repetitive bending operations.

 Sheet metal bending plays a crucial role in the manufacturing process.
 It allows manufacturers to transform flat metal sheets into complex shapes and components vital for constructing various products.
 From simple brackets and enclosures to intricate automobile parts and aircraft structures, sheet metal bending enables the creation of objects that meet specific design requirements.